Kat2800/BlacKat-Custom-License-BKL/README.md

 2. **Indemnification:**
    You agree to indemnify, defend, and hold harmless the Authors, their affiliates, and licensors from and against any claims, damages, liabilities, losses, costs, or expenses (including legal fees) arising from your use of the Software, or from any violation of the terms of this License.
 This includes, but is not limited to, claims from third parties based on copyright infringement, data protection violations, or any misuse of the Software.

-3. **No Legal Responsibility for Authors:**
-   The Authors of the Software shall never be involved in or held accountable for any legal claims or disputes arising from the use or distribution of the Software.
-The Authors will not be subject to any legal consequences, whether criminal or civil, regarding the Software, its use, or any violations of this License.

 ## GOVERNING LAW AND DISPUTE RESOLUTION

 1. **Governing Law:**